semenko/sts-risk-calculator-cli/README.md

 # Overview
 This is a minimalist Python command line tool to query the STS risk calculator with bulk patient records.
 This returns all available mortality and complication data from the STS.
 There is no upper limit to your query size -- this has been successfully run on datasets of ~500+ patients.

-The STS Calculator itself is a black box — patient parameters are passed to the STS API and a risk is returned (almost no computing happens client side).
+The STS Calculator itself is a black box — patient parameters are passed to the STS via a WebSocket connection to their Shiny app at `acsdriskcalc.research.sts.org` and a risk is returned (almost no computing happens client side).
 A few obvious parameters impact mortality heavily (e.g. ESRD).

 ## Features
-- Programmatically queries the STS [Short-Term Risk Calculator](https://www.sts.org/resources/risk-calculator) (version 4.2)
+- Programmatically queries the STS [Short-Term Risk Calculator](https://www.sts.org/resources/risk-calculator) via WebSocket
 - Parses input .csv records of patients
 - Performs automatic validation of most input records
 - Optionally override individual parameters from your bulk records
     - For example, how does mortality change if all patients have the same age or renal function?
-- Returns all avalable STS risk model parameters (mortality, prolonged ventilation, reoperation, etc.)
+- Returns all available STS risk model parameters (mortality, prolonged ventilation, reoperation, etc.)
+- Backward-compatible CSV format — old-style parameter values are automatically translated to the current Shiny app format

 # Example Usage